Best Trail Camera for your Money in 2020

 The images out of this camera are sharp and have punchy colors.

 The G30 shoots color images during the day and monochrome at night.
-It supports a maximum 32 GB SD Card, which can hold 14,000+ photos in the highest resolution.
-However, it’s recommended to use class 10 memory cards with it to match the trigger speed.
+It supports a maximum 32 GB SD Memory Card, which can hold 14,000+ photos in the highest resolution.
+However, it’s recommended to use class 10 SD cards with it to match the trigger speed.

-It has a small LCD on the front, which displays the battery status and mode information.
+This model sports a small LCD on the front, which displays the battery status and mode information.
+The low glow LED lights are excellent for use during any time of the day.
 That said, there’s no preview functionality available to check photos and videos.

-The menu is straightforward, and overall it’s easy to set up and use.
+The menu is straightforward, and overall, the camera easy to set up and use.

 The G30 uses Matrix Blur Reduction to ensure you always get sharp results.
 On top of that, the advanced Retina technology makes it sensitive in low light situations, so even early morning and evening shots are well-exposed and crisp.